 Army Specialist Jacob Lyerla served as a combat engineer with the 4th Engineer Battalion.
 He first deployed to Iraq in February 2009, supporting the 555th Engineer Brigade.
 In May 2009, he deployed from Iraq to Afghanistan.

-On September 21st 2009, SPC Lyerla was severely injured when he was thrown from the turret of his vehicle during an enemy attack in Kandahar, Afghanistan.
-While following up on suspicious activity, members of the 4th Engineers unit were hit by an improvised explosive device (IED).
+On September 21st, 2009, SPC Lyerla was severely injured when he was thrown from the turret of his vehicle during an enemy attack in Kandahar, Afghanistan.
+While following up on the suspicious activity, members of the 4th Engineers unit were hit by an improvised explosive device (IED).
 The subsequent blast ejected SPC Lyerla from the vehicle.
-This event lead to multiple injuries to his right leg and paralyzing him from the waist down upon impact.
+This event leads to multiple injuries to his right leg and paralyzing him from the waist down upon impact.
 SPC Lyerla was just 19 at the time of his injury.